Python Data Type Conversion Tutorial

 Primitive Versus Non-Primitive Data Structures

-Primitive data structures are the building blocks for data manipulation and contain pure, simple values of a data.
+Primitive data structures are the building blocks for data manipulation and contain pure, simple values of data.
 Python has four primitive variable types:

 Non-primitive data structures don't just store a value, but rather a collection of values in various formats.
 In Python, you have the following non-primitive data structures: